careyestes/accessibility-blog/posts/universally-good-v-good-enough.md

 We could have done it faster.
 He was paying me by the hour, so he had a great incentive to finish quickly to move onto the next job site.
 Ironically, as fiscally tight as Jim was, he saw real value in good work.
 By working alongside Jim, I learned that value as well.

-I worked for Jim while completing my Bachelor degree in Graphic Design, an area of study that is hyper focused on detail, as much as creativity.
+I worked for Jim while completing my Bachelors degree in Graphic Design, an area of study that is hyper focused on detail, as much as creativity.

 So many early 3am mornings, I spent in a lab or in front of a screen trying desperately to do a good job.
 The back of my brain begging for sleep, while the front sending mental images of Jim asking me if I thought this was a "Good Job".
 I owe my ability to be meticulous and exact, my drive and passion for being better, to Jim.